iturdikulov/notes/dwm keyboard shortcuts.md

 a c s
 x r d

-Move floating window, client position is limited to monitor window area::<kbd>Mod3Mask-</kbd>
-Move floating window, absolute positioning (allows moving windows between monitors)::<kbd>Mod3Mask-C-</kbd>
-Resize client, client center position is fixed which means that client expands in all directions including center::<kbd>Mod3Mask-S-</kbd>
+Move floating window, client position is limited to monitor window area::Mod3Mask- Move floating window, absolute positioning (allows moving windows between monitors)::Mod3Mask-C- Resize client, client center position is fixed which means that client expands in all directions including center::Mod3Mask-S-
-Resize client, client is positioned in a floating grid, movement is relative to client's current position (center include)::<kbd>Mod3Mask-M-</kbd>
+Resize client, client is positioned in a floating grid, movement is relative to client's current position (center include)::Mod3Mask-M-

 ## To-Do

 - TODO: rewrite keybindings in more readable format
+- TODO: not really actual, maybe need to add some links to SHCMD sections